pandalone/pandalone/README.rst

                 <https://ec.europa.eu/jrc/en/institutes/iet>`_)
 :License:       `EUPL 1.1+ <https://joinup.ec.europa.eu/software/page/eupl>`_

-**pandalone** is an open source Python 2/3 library for building *component-functions* to process *hierarchical-data* using *reconfigurable-paths*.

-Currently only 2 portions of the envisioned functionality has been implemented:
+Currently only 2 portions of the envisioned functionality are ready for use:

 - **xleash**: A mini-language for "throwing the rope" around rectangular areas of Excel-sheets.